-Green was the representative for Missouri as a Democrat.
+Green was the representative for Missouri and was a Democrat.
 He served from 1857 to 1859.

 He was previously a senator from Missouri as a Democrat from 1857 to 1861; the representative for Missouri’s 3rd congressional district as a Democrat from 1849 to 1851; and the representative for Missouri’s 3rd congressional district as a Democrat from 1847 to 1849.